 The FCC is seeking public input on draft rules that would codify and supplement existing principles to safeguard the Internet’s openness.
 This process is intended to secure and protect the many economic and social benefits of the open Internet by preventing anyone from restricting the free flow of lawful content and applications online.

-FMC has built an online tool to help musicians, composers and songwriters file public comments in this proceeding.
+FMC built an online tool that was active from January – March 2010 that helped dozens of musicians, composers and songwriters file public comments in this proceeding.

 |